alfredng01/textEditor/README.md

 #### Note:
-- As this uses `termios.h`, you need to run this on a Unix based system.
+- As this uses special unix only header files such as `termios.h`, you need to run this on a Unix based system.
   - If you are on windows, you can use [Windows Subsystem for Linux](https://learn.microsoft.com/en-us/windows/wsl/install) as an alternative to compile and run this program.